-This is the page where you can find out who is presenting at Connect-Ability 2021.
-Check back regularly as we will be updating as we confirm presenters.
+This is the page where you can find out about some of our presenters at Connect-Ability 2021.

 |We are pleased to announce that our very own DDG for Disability, Adri Isbister, will be joining us in Queesntown.
 Adri will update us on what is happening in the sector and will also Launch our brand new Federation Academy.|

 Rick Wallace is a serial early adopter of new technologies.
 He’s passionate about using digital technologies to leverage resources, and do things better.

 Bron Foxx is also a bit of a geek when it comes to utilising tech to enhance the smooth running of her Centre in Whakatane.